symbol/symbol-docs/source/guides/account/preventing-spam-attacks-with-account-filters.rst

 Background
 **********

-Imagine you are a company using the public chain to certify the quality of their products.
+Imagine you are a company using the public chain to certify the quality of your products.

-When the quality verification process concludes, an operator sends a :doc:`quality seal <../../concepts/mosaic>` to the product account.
+When the quality verification process concludes, an operator sends a :doc:`quality seal <../../concepts/mosaic>` to the product account, which the customers can review by scanning a QR code.
+For the convenience of the customers, you only want to show relevant transactions and prevent spam from cluttering the product account.

 The final customers can review the product mosaics scanning a QR code.
 For that reason, the company only wants to show related transactions, avoiding that others spam their products with non-related information.